hearthandsinc/challenges/design-challenge/readme.md

-# Design Engineer Challenge
+# Design Challenge

+_This challenge is part of the hiring process for Design Engineers at [Heart Hands](https://hearthands.tech)._

 Welcome to the Heart Hands Design Engineer Challenge.
 We want to see your creativity, product instincts, strategic thinking, and technical skills in action.

-This challenge is part of the hiring process for Design Engineers at [Heart Hands](https://hearthands.tech).

 ## Why this challenge?